-Motivated international studies and political science majors demonstrating a high level of maturity and strong desire to study abroad at the graduate level may apply to spend their junior year at the School of Advanced International Studies (SAIS) Bologna Center in Italy.
+Motivated international studies and political science majors demonstrating a high level of maturity and strong desire to study abroad at the graduate level may apply to spend their junior year or a semester at the School of Advanced International Studies (SAIS) Bologna Center in Italy.

 Students will gain access to a rich and diverse network of social, educational, and professional opportunities through a diverse multicultural and multilingual community.
 With Bologna at the heart of Europe, students participate in career and study trips to destinations like Brussels, Geneva, London, and Sarajevo where they can meet with alumni and practitioners.
 SAIS Bologna also invites over 50 speakers to participate in the faculty research seminar such as foreign ministers, central bank governors, activists, representatives from NGOS, and business leaders.
 The Bologna Center is among the leading graduate schools for international affairs in Europe, offering an English-speaking interdisciplinary graduate program of study that emphasizes international economics, political science and history, geographic area studies, and languages.
 In addition, it offers an unsurpassed student experience.
 The small size of the study body coupled with its international diversity allows students to communicate across national borders while building a sense of community and collaboration.

-Students who apply to spend their junior year in Bologna also benefit from the option of advanced standing at SAIS if they subsequently study there; students will receive one semester of credit at SAIS for their work in Bologna.
+Students who spend all or part of their junior year in Bologna, and subsequently apply for graduate studies at SAIS, will receive advanced credit at SAIS for part of their work.
 Scholarship support may be available through the Hull Family Study Abroad Fund.